Nundeeh/rip8/readme.md

 (Will probably never be completed)

-not implemented yet:
+Not implemented yet:
-0NNN -> Call

 00E0 -> Display
-00EE -> Return

 CXNN -> Random

 DXYN -> Display

 EX9E -> Key

 EXA1 -> Key

 FX0A -> Key

 FX29 -> Display

+Only used by old systems:

+0NNN

+00EE